Search Our Database

 vi /etc/nginx/nginx.conf

-1. Set server_name to your server’s IP.
+• Set the server_name directive to your server’s IP address.

 Step 4: Install PHP